Tayport F.C.

 Tayport Football Club are a Scottish football club from Tayport, Fife.
 Formed in 1947, they play their home games at The Canniepairt.
 Nicknamed the Port, the club's colours are red, white and black.

 They presently play in the Midlands Football League, ran by Scottish Junior Football Association and in the 6th tier of the Scottish football league system.

 Although the club is based in Fife, their close geographical location to Dundee and Angus meant that, when they became a junior club, they chose to join the Tayside League rather than the Fife League.
-They had phenomenal success in the 1990s and early-2000s, winning the league they were competing in every season since 1990–91, bar four times when they managed to finish as runners-up.
+They had success in the 1990s and early-2000s, winning the league they were competing in every season since 1990–91, bar four times when they managed to finish as runners-up.